Are you planning to visit Liberia? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Liberia.

 Electricity in Liberia

-In Liberia the power plugs and sockets are of type A, B and F. The standard voltage is 120 / 220 V and the standard frequency is 60 / 50 Hz.
+In Liberia the power plug sockets are of type A, B and F. The standard voltage is 120 / 220 V and the frequency is 60 / 50 Hz.

 Power plug adapter needed in Liberia?